 With my career, I was mission-oriented from the age of 22 – my mentor had informed me that 2/3 of the U.S. Adult population was unhealthy, and headed for a life of pain, disease, and suffering.
 This rocked my world.
 It made me sad.
 I love this country, and I know most people don’t want to live the life of discomfort that lay ahead of them.
 So, I worked in the Healthcare System.
 I deeply love and respect 100% of the people who make America’s hospital and health system the best in the world – if you’re sick, there’s no better place to get care than right here.

 But, we spend $3 trillion (yes, trillion) per year in our system now, and that rate of unhealthiness is now even higher (says the CDC).
 It’s gone up, not down.
 And we spend $68 billion (yes, billion) on Diet and Weight Loss.
-Nothing is working.
+Nothing is working - a new way is necessary.

 Yet, every person who studies the human body, knows that nutrition is the key to our health.
 Food is medicine, but we have to remember it is a slow medicine.
 Change that happens quickly goes away quickly.
 Sustainable lifestyle eating, that lasts not 3 months, but more like 30 years, is the real goal.